mattiejastje/HitmanTracker/README.md

 ### Hitman: Absolution

-Almost fully supported.
+Fully supported.

 The tracker reworks the original scoring logic from the game to make ratings more transparent.

-In the base game, ratings are determined in two distinct steps:
+In the game, ratings are determined in two distinct steps:

-- Condition-based playstyles.
+- Condition-based rating.
   The game first checks for specific playstyles based on how you played.
-  Examples include "Silent Assassin", "Jinx", and many more.
+  Examples include "Silent Assassin", "Piano Man", "Jinx", and so on.
   The requirements for "Silent Assassin" are:

   * No non-target kills.
   * Never spotted.
   * All targets eliminated.

-  **Issue: missions without targets are never awarded "Silent Assassin".**
+  **Issue: checkpoints without targets are never awarded "Silent Assassin".**
   This is because the game never records that you have eliminated all targets.

-- Score-based playstyles (fallback).
+- Score-based rating.
-  If no condition-based playstyle is awarded, the game assigns a rating based on score.
+  If no condition-based rating can be awarded, the game falls back to a rating based on score.
   This is calculated by:

   * Taking your raw score (before difficulty/challenge modifiers).
   * Dividing it by an internal "shadow score" for that checkpoint.
-  * Converting it to an integer percentage between 0 and 100.
+  * Converting it to a percentage between 0 and 100 (rounded down).

   A rating is then awarded as follows: